-- Enhance streetscape through provision of front setback to Great Western Highway that includes generous pedestrian areas wellbuffered from the busy road. - Commercial uses appropriate on the ground floor, while residential uses suitable above the ground floor. - For residential uses: - No single aspect, south facing apartments facing the Great Western Highway. - Minimise negative noise and air quality impacts of the Great Western Highway. - Where buildings are north-south aligned, step down in height to neighbouring sites to north.
+- Enhance streetscape through provision of front setback to Great Western Highway that includes generous pedestrian areas wellbuffered from the busy road, and includes landscaping and tree planting. - Commercial uses appropriate on the ground floor, while residential uses suitable above the ground floor. - For residential uses: - No single-aspect, south-facing apartments facing the Great Western Highway. - Minimise negative noise and air quality impacts of the Great Western Highway. - Street wall height to consider predominant street wall of recent development and provide continuity in building form and character. - Where buildings are north-south aligned, step down in height to neighbouring sites to north. - For key sites delivering new open space, ensure any open space areas are wellbuffered and away from the busy road.